• Skip to main content

 As mentioned above, camping away from artificial light improves the circadian clock.
 Logically, it also improves sleep.

-Sure, sleeping on the ground in a thin sleeping bag doesn’t sound like the perfect way to relax, but studies show that people achieve deeper and more restorative sleep in nature.
-One factor may be just that people are not staying up as late watching TV while camping.
+Sure, sleeping on the ground in a thin sleeping bag doesn’t sound like the perfect way to relax.
+But studies show that people get deeper and more restorative sleep in nature.
+One factor may be that people aren’t staying up as late watching TV while camping.
 This alone improves sleep and increases melatonin production.

-One of my personal favorite parts of camping is just the time to disconnect from technology and spend time with family.
-Sure, we all know we should put down the phone and spend more time with the real people we live with, but this can be hard to do when wrapped up in the business of daily life.
+One of my favorite parts of the camping experience is disconnecting from technology and spending time with family members.
+Sure, we all know we should put down the phone and spend more time with loved ones.
+But this can be hard to do when we’re wrapped up in the business of daily life.

-We got each of our children a good quality hiking backpack with their own gear (here’s a good list if you are interested) and they love going camping and getting a chance to use it all.
+Each of my kids has a good quality hiking backpack with their own gear.
+If it’s your first time camping or you’re just looking for some ideas, here’s our gear checklist.
+My kids love going camping and getting a chance to use it all.

 5. A Breath of Fresh Air

 Another tangible benefit of camping is the abundance of fresh air.
-Experts warn that indoor air is often more polluted than outdoor air.
+Experts warn indoor air is often more polluted than outdoor air.
 They encourage opening windows and ventilating our homes often.
-Spending time outdoors, especially overnight, is a great way to get the benefits of fresh air.
-Areas with a lot of trees have a higher oxygen concentration in the environment, and therefore it’s easier to breathe and relax.
+Spending time outdoors, especially overnight, is a great way to get fresh air’s benefits.
+Areas with a lot of trees have a higher oxygen concentration in the environment.
+This makes it easier to breathe and relax.

 6. Exercise in Natural Beauty

 One of the best things about camping?
 The natural boredom.
-Without TVs, video games, and the many distractions of home, we naturally tend to want to walk around and explore.
-This naturally leads to exercise in a high oxygen, natural light environment that makes movement even more beneficial!
+Without TVs, video games, and the many distractions of home, we actually want to explore.
+This naturally leads to physical activity in a high-oxygen, natural light environment that makes movement even more beneficial!
+This has a net positive effect on our physical health and overall health.

 Tips for Camping